HELPING TEACHERS INSPIRE COMPASSION FOR ANIMALS, PEOPLE & THE ENVIRONMENT

 Alberta Artist Panel

-The entries will be reviewed by a panel of Alberta SPCA staff and the following three Alberta artists.
+The entries were reviewed by a panel of Alberta SPCA staff and the following three Alberta artists.

 Macha Abdallah is a multi-disciplinary artist based in Kigali, Rwanda, and Edmonton, Alberta, AB.
 Known for her dynamic visual art, Macha works with diverse mediums, including acrylic on canvas, digital art, mixed media, and large-scale murals.
 Her self-taught artistic journey is marked by an exploration of portraits, landscapes, and semi-abstract imagery, each piece infused with vibrant colors and profound emotion.